eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 ## Docker Desktop

 You need to install [Docker Desktop](https://www.docker.com/get-started/) using the right version.
-As we recognized a proxy issue in Docker Desktop [#12672](https://github.com/docker/for-win/issues/12672) we strongly recomment to use a Docker Desktop version >= 4.8.2.
+As we recognized a proxy issue in Docker Desktop [#12672](https://github.com/docker/for-win/issues/12672) we strongly recommend to use a Docker Desktop version >= 4.8.2.
 In case you have an older version on your machine please update to the current version.

 In the next step you need to enter your proxy settings: